bhb/expound/doc/comparison.md

 ### Predicate descriptions

-If you provide human-readable descriptions of predicates, Expound will display them
+If you provide a predicate description, Expound will display them

 #### Specs